French actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

 “I understand perfectly if she’s a bit upset,” he said in his gruff, deep voice so familiar to cinemagoers.
 “I don’t have to talk like that, get angry like that, voilà."

-But he insisted that he isn't a sexual predator.
-“I’m not touching the butts of women,” Depardieu said.
+But he insisted that he isn't a sexual predator, saying: “I don’t touch women’s butts.”

+He recognized that the woman may have felt “suffocated” by his behavior, which he described as a "type of aggression.”

 The actor faces up to five years in prison and a fine of 75,000 euros ($81,000) if convicted.
 The verdict isn't expected immediately after the trial.

-The set dresser testified after Depardieu.
+After Depardieu spoke first for more than an hour, the set dresser then testified.
 She described the alleged assault in detail, saying the actor pincered her between his legs as she squeezed past him in a narrow corridor.

 She said he grabbed her hips then started “palpating” her behind and "in front, around.”
 She ran her hands near her buttocks, hips and pubic area to show what she allegedly experienced.
 She said he then reached for and grabbed her chest.